 After the war, most of his followers had either left the group or died.
 According to Collin, Pope XII blessed the work Apostles of Infinite Love at a private audience in 1946, thus removing the bishop’s ban.
 In the next couple of years, Collin provided the Holy See with documentation that he hoped would lead to a formal ecclesiastical authorization.
 He also travelled around in France and neighbouring countries, trying to convince bishops of his mission.

 At the death of Pope John XXIII, in 1963, Collin asserted that he now was the sole pope.
 Somewhat later, he was crowned at a ceremony held in his community in Clémery, Lorraine.
-The French pontiff claimed that Paul VI was a usurper and that the Holy See therefore had moved from Rome to Clémery, where he had built his Little Vatican.
-According to Clement XV, he was the pope of the end-times, who according to several apocalyptic prophesies would not be elected at a conclave, as Rome had fallen into the hands of heretics.
+The French pontiff claimed that Paul VI was a usurper and that the Holy See, therefore, had moved from Rome to Clémery, where he had built his Little Vatican.
+According to Clement XV, he was the pope of the end-times, who according to several apocalyptic prophecies would not be elected at a conclave, as Rome had fallen into the hands of heretics.

 Apart from the pope, the Renewed Church was constituted by cardinals, bishops, male and female religious and laypeople.
 Claiming to defend traditional Roman Catholic teachings, it is surprising that the Renewed Church ordained women as priests and that the obligatory clerical celibate was abolished.
 The reason for ordaining women was the pope’s view that Christ ordained the Virgin Mary a priest.
 Though sources are not entirely clear, it is possible that Clement XV was assisted by a “popess” or “high priestess”.
 She was a woman in her forties who asserted to have mystically married Christ; she was literally the Bride of Christ.